Claudio Mamerto Cuenca: Early life

-When Dr. Ventura Bosch ―personal physician of Juan Manuel de Rosas― left for Europe, Dr. Cuenca came second in the list of professionals who could succeed him, along with Dr. Juan José Montes de Oca and with a French doctor named Solier, of great prestige.
-However, Rosas preferred it and Dr. Cuenca began to work for him.
+He developed a professional and teaching career; he was described as an excellent surgeon by Teodoro Álvarez.
+In 1844, he published a biography of Dr. José M. Gómez de Fonseca in the Argentine press.
+When Dr. Ventura Bosch ―Juan Manuel de Rosas's personal phyisician― left for Europe, Dr. Cuenca came second in the list of professionals who could succeed him, along with Dr. Juan José Montes de Oca and with a French doctor named Solier, of great prestige.
+However, Rosas opted for Dr. Cuenca, and he began to work for him.

-In 1851 he was appointed Surgeon Major of the Army

-Without prejudice to this, he developed at the University of Buenos Aires the chairs of anatomy, physiology, medical material and surgery.

-Simultaneously with his profession, he assiduously cultivated letters, but also with demure silence.

-He composed epigrams, idylls, madrigals, comedies, dramas, etc.

-Cuenca was intimately adverse to Rosas's politics, and this was pointed out in his poetic production.
+In 1851 he was appointed Surgeon Major of the Army.
+He also developed at the University of Buenos Aires the chairs of anatomy, physiology, medical material and surgery.
+Simultaneously with his profession, he assiduously composed epigrams, idylls, madrigals, comedies, dramas, etc. Cuenca was intimately adverse to Rosas's politics, and this was pointed out in his poetic production.
 In the eyes of society, the young doctor devoted himself fully to his profession and to the dictation of his chair.
 Nothing allowed to perceive the hidden drama that tormented him of having to be part of Rosas's men and in his intimacy he vented spiritually with his prolific literary production, production that he knows all the styles and that he keeps hidden.

-And so, having become the personal physician and chief surgeon of the Rosas army, he poured his true feelings into his poems -poems that he carried permanently in a briefcase that he did not take off even when sleeping, since he often used it as a pillow.
+And so, having become the personal physician and chief surgeon of the Rosas army, he dedicated himself to poetry - he carried his poems in a briefcase that he did not let go of even when sleeping, since he often used it as a pillow.

+Battle of Caseros and legacy

-In compliance with his military obligations, his role as a doctor finds him in the Battle of Caseros on 3 February 1852, attending the "blood hospital" built behind the Palomar de Caseros.
+In compliance with his military obligations, his role as a doctor found him in the Battle of Caseros on 3 February 1852, attending the field hospital built behind the Palomar de Caseros.

-General Justo José de Urquiza then ordered the Uruguayan general César Díaz (39) to attack.
-In the company was, with the rank of colonel, the Spanish mercenary José Pons Ojeda (36), who called himself "León de Palleja".
+General Justo José de Urquiza then ordered the Uruguayan general César Díaz to attack.
+In the company was, with the rank of colonel, the Spanish mercenary José Pons Ojeda, who called himself "León de Palleja".

 Cuenca died in the arms of doctors Claudio Mejía and Nicomedes Reynal.

-Dr. Claudio Mejía, companion and faithful friend of Cuenca, was taken prisoner by Urquiza's forces, but managed to recover to be the corpse – with saber wounds to the head, shoulders and arms, and a stab in the belly – and the inseparable briefcase of his friend with his poetic work.
+Mejía, coa faithful friend of Cuenca's, was taken prisoner by Urquiza's forces, but managed to recover Cuenca's corpse – with saber wounds to the head, shoulders and arms, and a stab in the belly – and the inseparable briefcase of his friend with his poetic work.
 A poem titled Mi cara was found in a pocket of the military doctor's jacket:

 No official part reported Cuenca's death.
 According to Dr. Corbella, "the complicit silence of some characters who were actors in the taking of the Palomar and who could well [...] publicly mourn Cuenca's death but did not do so" is striking.